isabl-io/docs/docs/tutorials/contributing.md

 # Contributing

-This tutorial will help you set up a full development environment with all components of the `isabl` infrastructure.
+This tutorial will help you set up a **full Development environment** with all components of the `isabl` infrastructure.

 - [RESTful API](#restful-api)
     - [Create a superuser](#create-a-superuser)